Home

 Magnetic secure transmission (MST)

 Magnetic card readers read your credit card every time you swipe it to pay for something.
-Your phone is also capable of generating an encrypted field, allowing you to pay with your smartphone.
+Your phone is also capable of generating an encrypted field, allowing you to use your e-wallet by holding your smartphone close to the reader.

 Payment processors